Ro-Maks/Azure-Powershell/README.md

 This repo contains the PowerShell file that can be used during Part 1 of my "Azure Data Factory Continues Integration and Deployment with Azure DevOps Pipelines".

 ## PowerShell File
+This script will create three Resource Groups (DEV,UAT,PROD) and three Data Factories (DEV,UAT,PROD) in your Azure Subscription.

-You can find the PowerShell file [here](https://github.com/Ro-Maks/Azure-Powershell/blob/main/Azure-Resource-Creation-Script.ps1).
+*You can find the PowerShell file [here](https://github.com/Ro-Maks/Azure-Powershell/blob/main/Azure-Resource-Creation-Script.ps1).
 Please follow the instructions within the file.
-This script will create three Resource Groups (DEV,UAT,PROD) and three Data Factories (DEV,UAT,PROD).